grzesiek-galezowski/driver-pattern-demo/DriverInFunctionalHttpApiTests/README.md

 ## [Lambda customizations](https://github.com/grzesiek-galezowski/driver-pattern-demo/blob/main/DriverInFunctionalHttpApiTests/FunctionalSpecification/_03_DriverCustomizableWithLambdaBuilders/E2eSpecification.cs)

-In this approach, driver methods still use the default data held inside the driver, but allow customizing that data by passing a lambda.
+In this approach, driver methods still use the default data held inside the driver, but allow customizing that data with a lambda, passed as a parameter.
 To demonstrate it, here is a test which states that temperatures below -100 Celcius degrees should be rejected (I know, I know...).

 ```csharp
 [Fact]